-Long QT interval and high risk of CHD mortality
+Long QT interval related to high risk of CHD mortality

 A long QT interval in the resting ECG was associated with a 4-fold 15-year CHD mortality risk in middle-aged men and a 3-fold 5-year risk in the elderly men of Zutphen.
 These associations could not be attributed to prevalent heart disease and were independent of other cardiovascular risk factors.